fix

 • Set an expiration time for the JWT to limit its validity period.
 This ensures that even if a JWT is compromised, it won't be valid for an extended period.
 Use a short-lived token life, ideally no more than 15 minutes.

-• Set refresh token features to extend the session duration, which allows users to fetch new JWT tokens for an extended period of time.
+• Set refresh token features to extend the session duration, which allows users to fetch new JWT tokens for an extended period.
 For example, when the JWT expires, the refresh token automatically updates and refreshes the token to allow the customer to have a seamless experience.

-• Refresh tokens also require specific security measures, the refresh token needs to be expired after a reasonable period of time (a few hours to a day).
+• Refresh tokens also require specific security measures, the refresh token needs to be expired after a reasonable period (a few hours to a day).

 • Avoid storing sensitive information in JWTs.
 Instead, use a separate database to store such information.
 Only include information in the JWT that is required for authentication or authorization purposes.